sagemath/trac_to_gh/Issue 3878.md

 # Issue 3878: Constructing a c_graph from a DiGraph doubles the edges.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3878

 Original creator: saliola